neerajadsul/DataEngineering/DataCentralisationProject/Readme.md

 ![](_docs/schema_update_workflow.png)

-An entiry relationship diagram (ERD) of the schema is shown below:
+An entity relationship diagram (ERD) of the schema is shown below:

 ![](_docs/StarSchema-DataCentral.png)